UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/7_challenge_multi_drone.md

 To ensure a fair workload distribution, each group member should be responsible for complementary tasks while collaborating on integration, testing, and final documentation.
 Our suggested task division strategy is to split by the development of centralised and decentralised algorithms, allowing flexibility based on skillsets and interests.
 E.g.:

 - Student 1 (Centralised Control)
-    - Implement Leader-Follower model, Global Multi-agent Planning or Virtual Structure
+    - Implement 1 algorithm to solve the stages e.g. Leader-Follower model, Global Multi-agent Planning or Virtual Structure
     - Test formation transitions using predefined trajectory control.
     - Evaluate control performance for formation maintenance and obstacle avoidance.

 - Student 2 (Decentralised Swarm Methods)
-    - Implement Boids Model, Potential Fields, and Consensus-Based Control.
+    - Implement 1 algorithm to solve the stages e.g. Boids Model, Potential Fields, and Consensus-Based Control.
     - Develop an adaptive swarm behaviour that responds to environmental constraints.
     - Fine-tune local interaction rules to optimise coordination and robustness.

-Regardless of the distribution of tasks, groups meet jointly come together to:
+Regardless of the distribution of tasks, groups then need to jointly come together and share their algorithms:
 - Compare centralised versus decentralised performance across the different scenarios
 - Ensure solutions work in each scenario
 - Prepare a report with performance metrics, trade-off analysis and conclusions.